Early Detection of Social Media Hoaxes at Scale: Materials and Methods

 Our data collection methodology is semi-automated, involving little and easy human input, which enabled us to collect a large-scale dataset.
 The dataset generation process consists of three steps: (1) data collection, (2) linking to Wikidata, and (3) data annotation.

-\subsection{Data collection}
+\subsubsection{Data collection}

 We first perform keyword-based collection of tweets from Twitter.
 We use `RIP' as a keyword that is largely associated with death reports.
-Twitter's results are not case sensitive, so we collect all tweets including the keyword and remove those that are not upper-cased in a later stage.
+Twitter's results are not case sensitive, so we collect all tweets including the keyword and remove those that are not upper-cased at a later stage.
 We perform the collection of tweets containing the keyword `RIP' for a period of three years between January 1, 2012 and December 31, 2014.
 This longitudinal data collection led to a total of over 94.2 million tweets.

-\subsection{Linking to Wikidata}
+\subsubsection{Linking to Wikidata}

 As we completed the collection of tweets at the end of 2014, we downloaded a dump of Wikidata \cite{vrandevcic2014wikidata} in January 2015, which is a structured knowledge base that includes, among others, an extensive database of notable people, in part extracted from Wikipedia but also completed by volunteer contributors.
+The entries of these notable people in the knowledge base include their death date, when the person deceased; a null value as the death date indicates the person is alive.
 We used its API to download all entries corresponding to people,\footnote{To identify entries that are about people, we looked for entries with the property ``P569'', which refers to ``date of birth'' and is therefore indicative of an entry belonging to a person: \url{https://www.wikidata.org/wiki/Property:P569}} leading to a collection of 1,136,543 different people.
 Each of these entries includes the fields shown in the following example:

 \begin{description} \item ~

 \texttt{\{"id":"8023",}\\ \texttt{"name":"Nelson Mandela",}\\ \texttt{"birth":\{"date":"1918-07-18","precision":11\},}\\ \texttt{"death":\{"date":"2013-12-05","precision":11\},}\\ \texttt{"description":"former President of South Africa, anti-apartheid activist",}\\ \texttt{"aliases":["Nelson Rolihlahla Mandela","Mandela","Madiba"]\}} \end{description}